ant-research/Pyraformer/README.md

 ## Contact

 For any questions w.r.t.
-Pyraformer, please submit them to Gubhub Issues.
+Pyraformer, please submit them to Github Issues.

 If you have interests in business cooperation with us or using our time-series forecasting products, please scan the QR code below and join our DingTalk customer group.
 A Chinese version introdution of Pyraformer and its practical applications can be found at https://mp.weixin.qq.com/s/kNvQOSEIv0itiqeN-EDKxw.